Please note that only Penn State Engineering students may apply to this program.

 This institution offers a large selection of courses in Mathematics, Physics, Mechanics - Civil Engineering, Advanced Information Systems, Social Sciences, and Languages and Culture.
 At ECP, classes and accompanying work are conducted in French or English.
 Information about the range of courses on this program can be found at the Ecole Centrale website.
+Please note: Penn State Engineering students may participate on the Ecole Centrale Exchange in the Fall*, Spring, or Academic Year.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.